 Elizabeth II: An Impressive Ship The real showstopper is the Elizabeth II, a full-sized replica of a 16th-century ship.
 It’s not just for show; they actually take it out for voyages along the North Carolina coast twice a year.
 What’s cool is that everyone, young and old, can get in on the action.
 You can steer the ship, drop the anchor, ring the bell, and yes, even swab the deck (which, by the way, was sparkling clean thanks to River working hard for a whole 30 minutes).
 After physically having to remove her from the ship, we were on our way to the Settlement site.

 We missed the Adventure Museum largely in part because it wasn’t out in the main areas and also because our friend Kathryn arrived, and we were eager to catch up over lunch.
 But you better believe we’re coming back to explore it properly in the future.
 Roanoke Island Festival Park is an incredible experience that makes history come alive, and it’s perfect for all ages.
-So, don’t pass up this unique journey back in time when you’re in the Outer Banks.
+Book this unique journey back in time when you’re in the Outer Banks.

 Our visit to Island Farm was a delightful blend of autumn festivities and a deep dive into history.
 We couldn’t resist the lure of the Pumpkin Patch, where our love for fall and learning came together.
 As we entered to purchase our tickets, a giant loom caught our attention.
 I couldn’t help but be tempted to give it a try, much to my husband’s chagrin.
 It set the tone for a good time ahead.